khoitd1997/BMP280_driver_TivaC/README.md

 # BMP280 Driver using TivaC

-Library used for interacting bmp280 with tivaC tm4c123gh6pm processor, the dev board used is the TivaC line of Texas Instrument
+Library used for interacting the bmp280 with tivaC tm4c123gh6pm processor, the dev board used is the TivaC line of Texas Instrument

+The bmp280 board used is from Adafruit: https://www.adafruit.com/product/2651

+The project was developed using Segger Embedded Studio but you should be able to use other IDE or build system with it

 ## Style Guide